 You can add witch hazel extract or witch hazel pads that are already prepackaged to your all-natural first aid kit.

 - Soothe bug bites and/or stings (apply a few times a day as needed)

 - Eliminate germs on your hands and face

 - Relieve itchiness from a rash (if the rash is severe, seek medical help)

 Due to the antiseptic and anti-inflammatory properties of lavender oil, it makes a great addition to your all-natural first aid kit.

 Instructions: Combine a few drops of lavender oil and 1 teaspoon of coconut oil and apply to the affected area.
-Leave on the area for 30 minutes and rinse with warm water.
-Repeat process twice a day.
+Leave the area for 30 minutes and rinse with warm water.
+Repeat the process twice a day.